stroucki/venti-streamchunk/README.md

 A further 43 backups were taken; the partition had grown to 2.58 GB by now.
 Some objects had been coalesced into packs.
 The hosting venti registered 2.34 GB of managed storage consuming 2.25 GB of disk space.
-The backup system is maintaining 43 full and complete point in time backups in 10% less space than the source partition currently occupies.
+The backup system is maintaining 44 full and complete point in time backups in 10% less space than the source partition currently occupies.

-The marginal cost for all history was calculated to be 160 MB occupying 102 MB of storage, or under 5 % of total storage..
+The marginal cost for all history was calculated to be 160 MB occupying 102 MB of storage, or under 5 % of total storage.

 Additional savings of time and space would have been possible if some backups had been made incrementally.